-15.4 The second than unity 0.246, indicating the less importance and high contribution of nonadditive gene effect (over dominance) in controlling the inheritance of this trait.
+12.3 epresented in 15.4 making the ratio of GCA was smaller than SCA, making the ratio of $\sigma{gca}^2/\sigma{sca}^2$ became less than unity 0.246, indicating the importance and high contribution of non-additive gene effect (over dominance) in controlling the inheritance of this trait.
 These results were confirmed by the average degree of dominance value which was more than unity 2.016.
 Heritability in (b.s) was 90.5% while in (n.s) was 29.9%, these results